samjoredw/coms-4156-team-project/README.md

 # Our Client Application
 Our client application targets healthcare professionals, providing a user-friendly interface to access drug information and check potential interactions between medications.
 The app makes it easier than ever for healthcare workers to verify drug safety and access comprehensive medication information.

+The client is currently hosted on Google Cloud at https://drug-interaction-client.uc.r.appspot.com/

 ## Client Application Features
 * Query drug interactions between multiple medications simultaneously (up to 5 drugs)
 * Access detailed drug information including dosage forms, indications, contraindications, and side effects